 - Establishing provisions and capital

-- Definition of Operational Risk Exposure under Basel II
+- Definition of Operational Risk Exposure under the Basel Accord

 - Operational Risk Approaches

 - Using scenarios to determine capital adequacy requirements